saucypilot/36-beginner-Python-exercise/README.md

 **9. Lists Comprehension**
 >Has one line of Python code that takes a list and makes a new list that has only the even elements.

+**10. List Overlap Ompreehnsions**
+>Reuses exercise 5 but use one line of code to compare both lists.